eswarak/Fast-Start-20/cloudforms+ansible101/lab/index.md

     ***Description:*** Desired State Policies

-1. Move the “Reset VM for CPU and Memory” policy from available to Profile Policies list.
+1. Move the “VM and Instance Control: Reset VM for CPU and Memory” policy from available to Profile Policies list.

     ![move-policy](img/move-policy.png)